In this guide

 You do not set up iDEAL separately.
 It activates automatically once your bank account is active and you have installed the bank’s app.
 When you click “Pay with iDEAL” on a website, you select your bank, confirm in the app, and it is done.

-This is why having a Dutch IBAN matters so much.
+This is why having a Dutch or European IBAN matters so much.
 Many Dutch services either only accept iDEAL or make it so heavily the default that paying any other way feels like solving a puzzle.

 Automatische incasso (direct debit)